mixmastamyk/console/docs/why.rst

     </div>

 Often Missing
 ~~~~~~~~~~~~~~~

-    *"You've got to know when to hold 'em, know when to fold 'em…"*

-While most of the ANSI modules in the cheeseshop have plenty going for them in
+While many of the ANSI modules in the cheeseshop have plenty going for them in
 areas of focus,
 they generally aren't very comprehensive──\
 usually providing 8 colors